Invariants of Hamiltonian flow on locally complete intersections: The full structure of and top log differential forms on resolutions

 \section{The full structure of $M(X)$ and top log differential forms on resolutions}

-As before we assume that $X$ is an analytically locally complete intersection equipped with a top polyvector field $\Xi_X$ which is nondegenerate on $X^\smth$ and $\dim X \geq 2$.
+As before we assume that $X$ is an analytically locally complete intersection equipped with a top polyvector field $\Xi_X$ which is nondegenerate on $X^\smth$ and the dimension of $X$ is at least two.
 Theorem \ref{t:mt-dm-2d} implies that $M(X)$ is a direct sum of delta-function $\caD$-modules together with one indecomposable extension by $H^0 j_! \Omega_{X^\smth}$ of delta-function $\caD$-modules supported on $X^\sing$.
 Let $M_{\max}(X)$ denote this indecomposable extension.

 To fully describe the structure of $M(X)$ and $M_{\max}(X)$, in view of the exact sequence of Theorem \ref{t:mt-dm-2d}, we only need to describe how much of the quotient $\bigoplus_s \bC^{\mu_s} \otimes \delta_s$ therein splits off of $M(X)$, and how much is in the image of $M_{\max}(X)$.
 That is, it remains only to compute the quotient $M_{\max}(X) / H^0 j_! \Omega_{X^\smth}$, i.e., the maximal quotient of $M_{\max}(X)$ supported on $X^\sing$.